voicemxil/I-Disagree-Font/README.md

-# idfont
+# I Disagree Font recreation
-by james xoxo
+by james.

-recreation of english characters + more special characters, possibly more coming soon
+includes recreation of english characters + a few special characters, possibly more coming soon